AndreasKarageorgos/Anonymous-Chat/README.md

   * Download SPC-Chat for windows from [here](https://github.com/AndreasKarageorgos/SPC-Chat/releases).

-  * Inside the install folder run the install.bat .
+  * Inside the install folder run the windows.bat .
 In case of error download [visual studio](https://visualstudio.microsoft.com/vs/features/cplusplus/) with C++ and after that run the Windows.bat again.